freakmoch/tumblr-backup/README.md

 ### freakmoch fork

 I've currently forked this to add improvements and a simple bat file for those not familiar with Python.

+Its only in work with tumblr_backup.py and xmltramp.currently, so other utils were deleted in the process.
+Please check up with the original source that was forked off for updates and downloads of these tools

 If its requested to be deleted I'll do so.